You’ll find practical corporate event planning tips throughout this site. Here are several ideas you can add to your checklist for event planning.

 * Write and send thank-you notes, gifts, any follow up material.

 * Account for all income and expenditures

 That completes the checklist for event planning.
-Business event organisers will of course, have to modify this list to suit their specific requirements.
+Business event organizers will of course, have to change this list to suit their specific requirements.